subaquatic-pierre/linux-tools/README.md

     systemctl

+- Use sudo if you want access to info only root user can see

 ##### Get status of daemon

     systemctl status -l ssh

-- this shows the status of the ssh daemon
+- This shows the status of the ssh daemon
-- l - shows full list of status
+- l - Shows full list of status

-##### Starting and stopping proecesses
+##### Starting and stopping processes

     sudo systemctl start / stop / restart / reload ssh

-- this starts, stops, resart or reload the ssh daemon. restart or reload are only available with some units
+- This starts, stops, restart or reload the ssh daemon.
+Restart or reload are only available with some units

 ##### Enable or Disable unit